kiran-brahma/dante-astro-theme/src/content/books/book-notes-zero-to-one.md

 ### Building a successful, profitable company takes years of work

 - Building a monopoly takes time and effort; profits may not come in the beginning, but can accumulate over its lifetime.
-You need to remain committed for a long period of time before you can enjoy a monopoly position and its associated profits.
+You need to remain committed for a long period before you can enjoy a monopoly position and its associated profits.
   - Start small and expand gradually.
   - Focus on a niche and become a monopoly before moving on to a new one.
   - Success rarely happens overnight.